 Chicken casserole with stuffing is a quick and easy weeknight dinner.
 Nothing fancy but lots of flavor.
-Rotisserie chicken and store-bought stuffing mix are used so that all you have to add is an amazing homemade sauce that comes together in 10 minutes.
+Rotisserie chicken and store-bought stove top stuffing mix are used so that all you have to add is an amazing homemade sauce that comes together in 10 minutes.

-This dish for chicken casserole with stuffing is straightforward to make and only requires you to make two dishes dirty – and if you use an oven-safe skillet like a large cast iron, it truly is a one-pan meal that will be a family favorite.
+This recipe for chicken casserole with stuffing is straightforward to make and only requires you to make two dishes dirty – and if you use an oven-safe skillet like a large cast iron, it truly is a one-pan meal that will be a family favorite.

 The homemade mushroom soup just takes a few minutes to make before everything gets covered in a layer of crunchy, buttery stuffing mix.
-The sauce has so much more flavor than a can of mushroom soup and will transform this easy dinner recipe from so-so to one you’ll want to make on repeat.
+The sauce has so much more flavor than a can of cream of mushroom soup or cream of chicken soup and will transform this easy dinner recipe from so-so to one you’ll want to make on repeat.

 I’m all for using shortcuts when it doesn’t affect the flavor of a dish.
-This recipe uses the stuffing as a topping and not as an actual stuffing.
+This easy chicken recipe uses the stuffing as a topping and not as an actual stuffing.
 You will not prepare the stuffing per the package instructions.
-Instead, you’ll add some butter to it and use it as a topping.
+Instead, you’ll add some butter to it and use it as a crispy topping.
 Since it’s dried, it gives the casserole a nice crunch, like what you would get with Panko bread crumbs but with added flavor from the herbed seasoning.

 If you have a little more time you can roast the chicken in the oven.
 It’s not hard at all but will take about 30 minutes.
-Make extra so you can be ready for more chicken casseroles like chicken cordon bleu casserole or creamy chicken divan.

-You’ll Love Chicken and Dressing Casserole
+You’ll Love this Chicken and Stuffing Bake

 - Easy to make.
 Chicken stuffing casserole is a simple and quick dish for both experts and beginners alike.
 All of the ingredients are easy to find at the grocery store, and many of them are pantry staples you might already have– so it’s a great way to transform leftover chicken or vegetables into something new with a few easy additions.